 Social media posting is the same way.
 You have to know which platforms will be best for your audience before you can get started.

 While there are many other social media platforms to choose from, the biggest ones for most businesses are still Facebook, Twitter, Instagram, and LinkedIn.
 Each of these platforms has a particular atmosphere.
 The key is to find the perfect match for your audience, your content, and your personality.
+Using a social media post scheduler can help save time with this process as well!

 Each year, the Pew Research Center publishes a list of demographic information for the users of each platform, as well as trends in social media.
 This can be a good resource to turn to when you create your social media posting schedule.